 - Subperiosteal Implants – These implants have a metal framed that is fitted onto the jawbone below the gum tissue.
 The gum’s healing process fixes the frame to the jawbone.
 Posts that are connected to the frame stick out through the gums.
 The replacement teeth can then be attached to the posts.

-Dental Crown vs. Implant
+Tooth Crown vs. Dental Implant

 If you’re considering crown vs. implant, there are differences that might make you opt for one over the other.
 Here are some of those differences.